Why Is Solitude the Secret to Enterprise Performance Management (EPM)?

 Why is there interest in applying EPM/CPM methods?
 The answer is the margin for decision errors is getting slimmer.
 In the past an organization could make a few bad decisions and survive.
 There was usually enough buffer to get by.
 In 1985 the Coca-Cola Co. survived its ill-fated experiment with New Coke.
 Two Clairol shampoos, Look of Buttermilk and Touch of Yogurt, were decisively rejected by consumers who did not relate to putting something in their hair that might be food, but the company recovered.
 And Netflix survived its product pricing reversal that was based on customer protests.

 Those examples are major marketing decisions.
 However, there are also hundreds, perhaps thousands, of daily decisions being made at many levels within an organization.
 Enough poor decisions can add up.
 A McKinsey LLC study reported that 460 companies of the S&P 500 reported at least one annual fiscal loss between 1998 and 2007.
-I suspect the number may be even larger since 2007.
 The losses may not all have been due to poor operating and strategic decisions, but how are we to know without the facts?

 Applying EPM/CPM with embedded analytics is here to stay.
 Aside from the obvious enablers like access to data and software technologies, what is needed to be effective at applying and leveraging analytics-based EPM/CPM?